Martin Niemöller: Imprisonment and liberation

 Niemöller was arrested on 1 July 1937.
 On 2 March 1938, he was tried by a "Special Court" for activities against the state.
 He was given Sonder- und Ehrenhaft status ('special or honourable detention').
 He received a 2,000 Reichsmark fine and seven months' imprisonment.
 But as he had been detained pre-trial for longer than the seven-month jail term, he was released by the court after sentencing.
-However, he was immediately rearrested by Himmler's Gestapo – presumably because Rudolf Hess found the sentence too lenient and decided to take "merciless action" against him.
+However, he was immediately rearrested by Himmler's Gestapo.
 He was interned in Sachsenhausen and Dachau concentration camps for "protective custody" from 1938 to 1945.

+While in the concentration camp, he "wrote to a military commander whom he had known in World War I asking to be released from Sachsenhausen so he could serve in the German Wehrmacht."
 He volunteered in September 1939 to become a U-boat commander; his offer was rejected.

 His former cellmate, Leo Stein, was released from Sachsenhausen to go to America, and he wrote an article about Niemöller for The National Jewish Monthly in 1941.
 Stein reports having asked Niemöller why he ever supported the Nazi Party, to which Niemöller replied:

 In late April 1945, Niemöller – together with about 140 high-ranking prisoners – was transported to the Alpenfestung.
 The group possibly were to be used as hostages in surrender negotiations.
 The transport's SS guards had orders to kill everyone if liberation by the advancing Western Allies became imminent.
-However, in the south Tyrol region, regular German troops took the inmates into protective custody.
+However, in the South Tyrol region, regular German troops took the inmates into protective custody.
 The entire group was eventually liberated by advanced units of the U.S. Seventh Army.